HOW TO CERTIFY

 Getting certified to SFI is one of the best things that organizations can do to support the long term sustainability of forests and ensure the multitude of benefits that forests provide for future generations.

-All SFI Standards require third-party independent certification audits by competent and accredited certification bodies.
+All SFI standards require third-party independent certification audits by competent and accredited certification bodies.
 All certification bodies must be accredited by a member of the International Accreditation Forum — ANSI-ASQ National Accreditation Board (ANAB) or the Standards Council of Canada (SCC).

-STEP 1: Determine which SFI Standard(s) applies to your organization.
-(Descriptions of the Standards follows these steps below).
+STEP 1: Determine which SFI standard(s) applies to your organization.
+(Descriptions of the standards follows these steps below).

 STEP 2: Complete and submit the SFI PARTICIPATION APPLICATION FORM to SFI.
-This includes applicants for all SFI Standards, including those interested in SFI’s Small-Scale Forest Management Module for Indigenous Peoples and Families.
+This includes applicants for all SFI standards, including those interested in SFI’s Small-Scale Forest Management Module for Indigenous Peoples and Families.

-STEP 3: Prepare for an Audit – Ensure your operations meets SFI Standard requirements and contact a third-party accredited certification body to schedule an audit.
+STEP 3: Prepare for an audit – ensure your operations meets SFI standard requirements and contact a third-party accredited certification body to schedule an audit.

 STEP 4: Get Audited – The certification body you select will visit your operations and determine if you meet the SFI standard requirements.
 Your auditor will register your new certificate with SFI.